Interested in this project?

 Now that our script is written, and our html file is set-up to display information retrieved by the script, we want to push our project to Netlify so we can display this information to anyone.
 This is how you are able to see whatever I am currently listening to in the demo for this project.

-• Add a New variable with Key CLIENT_ID and Value as your client id.
+and Value as your client id. - Add a

-• Add a New variable with Key CLIENT_SECRET and Value as your client secret
+and Value as your client secret - Add a

 CONGRATS!!
 You can now share your Netlify link with anyone, and they'll be able to see whatever you're listening to on Spotify :)